-Certain retirement planning events are triggered at specific ages, such as when you can begin drawing on Social Security or when you are required to take IRA distributions.
-Others aren't...but maybe they should be.
-Here's a list of what happens, of certain rules kick in, and what you should be thinking about as you reach various ages leading up to and into retirement.
+Certain retirement events are triggered at specific ages, such as when you can begin drawing on Social Security or when you are required to take IRA distributions.
+As you age, the rules for specific ages change.
+It might be beneficial to know about these changes as you reach various ages leading up to and into retirement.

 If you're wanting to retire early, make sure you budget for the cost of health insurance—it can be expensive until Medicare begins at age 65.
-If you need cash now, you may be able to access your 401(k) money penalty-free if you retired after reaching your 55th birthday.
+If you need cash now, you may be able to access your 401(k) money penalty-free if you retired after you turn 59 1/2.

 Age 59 ½

-You'll also want to look into the costs and benefits of long-term care insurance to cover health care costs in later life that won't be covered by Medicare or Medicare Supplement policies, so it is a good idea to have alternative means to help pay for health care.
+You may want to look into long-term care insurance to cover health care costs in later life.
+Not all expenses are covered by Medicare or Medicare Supplement policies, so it is a good idea to have alternative means to help pay for health care.

-Start building up cash reserves if you're within five years of your desired retirement age.
-Get more conservative with your investments by reducing as much risk as you can afford to.
-Consider meeting with a retirement planner who can help you see if you're on track to have enough money to retire in the next few years.
+Hopefully, you started building up cash reserves earlier than this.
+However, if you haven't, you might want to begin.
+Become more conservative with your investments by reducing as much risk as you can afford to.
+Consider meeting with a retirement planner or financial adviser who can help you see if you're on track to have enough money to retire in the next few years.

 For most couples, delaying the start of the highest earner's Social Security until he reaches age 70 makes a lot of sense, but there's absolutely no benefit to waiting until past age 70 to begin benefits.